mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/QueryingDataAcrossTables.md

 By default, all the object fields (expanded or not) and their values are returned in the query response.
 Specific fields can be excluded from the query response using a plain object format in which the properties are the names of the fields to exclude and each value is `false`.

-With a setup using the [Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/) where the schema is available under a REST service called `myService` and the relationship between the city and country tables (one-to-one) is expanded via the JSON/Relational duality feature, the `lastUpdate` and `country.lastUpdate` fields can be excluded as follows:
+With a setup using the [Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/) where the schema is available under a REST service called `myService` and the relationship between the city and country tables (one-to-one) is expanded via the REST data mapping view feature, the `lastUpdate` and `country.lastUpdate` fields can be excluded as follows:

 ```TypeScript
 myService.sakila.city.findFirst({ select: { lastUpdate: false, country: { lastUpdate: false } } })